Red Flags. Pink Flags. Which Flags Matter?

 - We use state of the art screening interviews to catch all those “not-so-obvious” flags that can become hiring deal breakers.
 Can the candidate actually do the work you need done?
 Does the candidate “wanna do” the work you need done?

 - We use professional skill and aptitude testing to ensure the candidates we refer “are” who they appear to be!

 - We present all the reasons that a candidate might be a good hire plus take the time to uncover all the risk factors that might be part of that same decision.
 We discover and then research all the flags, pink and red, and shine a light on them before you hire!

 PACE Staffing Network is one of the Puget Sound’s premier staffing /recruiting agencies and has been helping Northwest employers find and hire employees based on the “right fit” for over 45 years.

-A multi year winner of the coveted “Best in Staffing” designation , PACE is ranked in the top 2% of staffing agencies nationwide based on annual surveys of customer satisfaction.
+A multi year winner of the coveted “Best in Staffing” designation , PACE has been selected by Forbes as one of the top staffing agencies in the nation plus is consistently ranked in the top 2% of staffing agencies nationwide based on annual surveys of customer satisfaction.

 PACE services include temporary and contract staffing, temp to hire auditions, direct hire professional recruiting services, Employer of Record (payroll) services, and a large menu of candidate assessment services our clients can purchase a la carte.